ColoradoStark/API-For-MMORPG-Game/README.md

 # API For an Asynchronous MMORPG Game
-A very simple REST API that will return JSON objects.
+A very simple REST API using the Slim Framework that will return JSON objects.

 The code will: